10 Essential Tools For Writers

-If you want to write, you’ll have to read.
+If you want to be a writer, you’ll have to read.
 Read all the book you can get your hands on, especially the genre you want to write in.
 But don’t get too stuck over on genres, try and read a mixture of books because reading teaches most of the things you need to know about writing.
 OS unless you read at least 3-4 books a month, you won’t get very far in your writing.

 5. Language Guides:

-If you don’t already have a guide for the language you are using for writing, then get one because grammar is one hell of a tough cow and at some point or the other you’ll need for guidance.
+If you don’t already have a guide for the language you write it, then get one today because grammar is one hell of a tough cow and at some point or the other you’ll need it for guidance.
 So better be prepared.
 As they say, practice makes one perfect and perfecting your grammar can go a really long way in helping you to improve your writing.

 6. Writing References: